yihong1120/YOLOv8-License-Plate-Insights/README.md

 # YOLOv8-License-Plate-Detection

-This repository presents an implementation of license plate recognition using the YOLOv8 object detection algorithm, demonstrating the capabilities of the YOLO architecture for real-world applications such as vehicle identification and traffic monitoring.

-The project has been enhanced with the integration of Google Cloud Platform (GCP) Vision AI for performing Optical Character Recognition (OCR) to identify license plate numbers.
-This modification aligns the project theme and content with a focus on British English writing style.
+This repository showcases an implementation of license plate recognition leveraging the YOLOv8 object detection algorithm.
+It aims to highlight the versatility of the YOLO architecture in addressing real-world scenarios like vehicle identification and traffic monitoring.
+Furthermore, the project has been augmented by integrating Google Cloud Platform (GCP) Vision AI for the purpose of Optical Character Recognition (OCR), enabling the accurate identification of license plate numbers.
+This adaptation not only extends the project's capabilities but also aligns its theme and content with an emphasis on British English writing style.

 ## Setup